Weller brothers: Development of trading

 Joseph Brooks Weller interested himself in flax and timber trading at the Hokianga.
 In 1831 he called at William Cook's shipbuilding settlement at Stewart Island/Rakiura to commission a vessel before visiting Otago in the Sir George Murray, reaching an agreement with Tahatu and claiming territory for William IV.
 He returned in the Lucy Ann with goods and gear to establish a whaling station, (it is believed with Edward) in November.
 George and his wife came too, or arrived soon after.

 The Wellers continued to trade in flax and spars, maintaining operations at the Hokianga even as they developed Otago.
 At that time and throughout the decade they were the only merchants regularly trading from one end of New Zealand to the other.
 A fire soon destroyed the Otago station, but it was rebuilt.
 Edward was kidnapped by Māori in the far north and ransomed.
 Whale products started flowing from Otago in 1833 where Joseph Brooks based himself and European women went to settle.

-Relations with Maori were often tense, the establishment being ransacked and the Wellers keeping Māori hostages in Sydney, reverberations from earlier conflicts (Sealers' War).
-Joseph Brooks died at Otago in 1835, and his brother Edward shipped his remains to Sydney in a puncheon of rum.

 At 21 Edward became the resident manager while George maintained the Sydney end of the business.
-At this time there were 80 Europeans at Otago which had become a trading, transshipment and ship service centre as well as a whaling station.
-A measles epidemic greatly reduced the Māori population.
+At this time there were 80 Europeans at Otago which had become a trading, transshipment and ship service center as well as a whaling station, the "Otakou" station ranging between Harington Point and Harwood, as well as Taiaroa Head as a whale lookout point.

 Further developments

 New fisheries were established inside the harbour and up and down the coast.
 The Wellers' ships sailed beyond Australasia and they tested the tax regime preventing direct shipment of whale products to Britain.

-Edward made strategic marriages to a daughter of Tahatu, Paparu, and after her death to Taiaroa’s daughter, Nikuru.
-There were daughters, Fanny and Nani, by each alliance.
+By the end of the 1830s, exports of whale products were at a peak, the station taking about 300 right whales on the first season, as was the resident European population.
+Anticipating British annexation the Wellers started buying land and settling it.

+At its peak in 1834, the Otakou station was producing 310 tons of whale oil a year. and became the center of a network of seven stations that formed a highly profitable enterprise for the Wellers, employing as many as 85 people at Otago alone.
+From the Otakou base the Wellers branched out into industries as diverse as "timber, spars, flax, potatoes, dried fish, Māori artefacts, and even tattooed Māori heads which were in keen demand in Sydney".
+However, given that the Colony of New Zealand would not be declared until 1840, the Wellers were treated as foreign traders and were affected by protectionist British import tariffs on whale oil.

+With the success of the Otakou station, the brothers extended whaling grounds from Akaroa on Banks Peninsula in north to Stewart Island in south, with three stations (Otakou, Pilots Beach, Te Rauone Beach) within Otago Harbour and at least five others or more between Pūrākaunui and Banks Peninsula including additional Otago stations in Timaru and on Taieri Island, where they lost the ship Dublin Packet in 1839.